vmware-archive/AndroidIntelliJStarter/README.md

 Install other SDKs using this method.

 ### Virtual Devices
 Make at least one Virtual Device (emulator) for the SDK(s) you installed above.
+Instructions at http://developer.android.com/tools/devices/index.html

 Note: This project assumes you have SDK 10 with Google APIs (2.3.3) installed.
 You can change this in `build.properties`.

 ## 2. Setting Up Your New Project's Repo